Newport Casino: 1900 – 1954

 The first half of the 20th century was unkind to the Newport Casino.
 The Gilded age drew to a close with the onset of the Depression, and the Newport fell by the wayside as a summer resort for the wealthy and powerful.
 The Casino struggled financially as a social club right from the start, and by the 1950s the Casino was in sad shape.
 Like many of the mansions, there was the very real possibility that it would be demolished to make way for more modern retail space.

 Candy and Jimmy Van Alen took over operating the club, and by 1954 had established the International Tennis Hall of Fame in the Newport Casino.
 The combination of prominent headliners at the tennis matches and the museum allowed the building to be saved.

 It stands today as one of the finest examples of Victorian Shingle Style architecture in the world.
 The buildings are generally well preserved, and the Casino Theatre which was in a state of disrepair was restored in 2010 and is currently leased to Salve Regina University.
 The theater occasionally still shows films, mostly during the Newport International Film Festival or charity events.

+The Newport Casino hosted the first Newport Jazz Festival on July 17 and 18, 1954.

 1955 – Present

+In 1963, the Casino was the site of Bob Dylan's first appearance at the Newport Folk Festival, where he performed with Joan Baez in the Horseshoe Court.
+Pete Seeger, Phil Ochs, and Tom Paxton also performed.

-The complex of buildings has undergone tremendous restoration during the modern era.
+The complex of buildings has undergone frequent restoration during the modern era.

 At the rear of the property is a two-story porch that connects the Court Tennis Building and the Casino Theatre, both original to the Newport Casino complex built in 1880.
 The Court Tennis building was restored in 1980 and the National Tennis Club was formed to use and preserve this game, from which the modern game of tennis evolved.
 The Casino Theatre, which had long been used primarily for storage, was restored in partnership with nearby Salve Regina University in 2010 to house their theater program during the school year and to be used for a variety of films, lectures, and other programming during the summer months.
 One important change in the Theater renovation is that the fixed one-level seating which had been installed in the early 1920s (to replace the removable seating of the original design) was replaced with graded permanent seating.
 During the renovation the fixed seating was removed and restored by the same Michigan company that originally made the seats in the 1920s, and even retained the top-hat storage underneath each chair.
 In 2010 the International Tennis Hall of Fame and Salve Regina University's restoration project of the Casino Theatre was recognized by Preserve Rhode Island and the Rhode Island Historical Preservation & Heritage Commission with the Rhody Award for Historic Preservation.